-Nature Conservation Margaret River Region is thrilled to announce the inaugural 2026 River Celebration Week, part of its Protect Wooditjup Bilya program celebrating the Margaret River’s cultural and environmental significance.
+Nature Conservation Margaret River Region is thrilled to announce the inaugural 2026 River Celebration Month, part of its Protect Wooditjup Bilya program honouring the Margaret River’s cultural and environmental significance.

-Running from March 14-21, the festival offers four engaging events for the whole community – including an outdoor river and land art experiences; community art workshops; a sundowner and movie night; and a cultural paddle on the river.
+Running from March 7-22, the celebration offers four engaging events for the whole community – including community art workshops; outdoor river and land art experiences; a sundowner and movie night; and a cultural paddle on the river.

-“Take a walk along the river like you’ve never experienced before, with an art trail showcasing a series of temporary artworks produced by local artists, the community and school children – while attendees on the day can also roll up their sleeves to help create a spectacular ephemeral art piece,” says Nature Conservation’s Protect Wooditjup Bilya officer Hannah Weir.
+“Take a walk along the river like you’ve never experienced before, with an art trail showcasing a series of temporary artworks produced by local artists, the community and school children – while attendees on the day can also roll up their sleeves to help create a spectacular ephemeral art piece,” says Nature Conservation’s project manager Hannah Weir.

 “It’s going to be loads of fun and, through storytelling and art, the trail will encourage people to connect with the river, Country and environmental care, helping build a legacy of stewardship.”

-The next 2026 River Celebration Week event unfolds on Wednesday, March 18 with the Wooditjup Bilya Sundowner and Movie Night at the Margaret River HEART.
+The third event as part of 2026 River Celebration Month unfolds on Wednesday, March 18 with the Wooditjup Bilya Sundowner and Movie Night at the Margaret River HEART.
 It is the latest in Nature Conservation’s environmental sundowner series and features three expert speakers on river stewardship.

 The panel will bring together different perspectives to explore how we “give voice” to the river, including through cultural custodianship, scientific understanding, and community action.
-The audience will also be treated to the full screening of the stunning documentary River, narrated by Willem Defoe and exploring the relationship between human civilization and Earth’s rivers – in all their majesty and fragility.
+The audience will also be treated to the full screening of the stunning documentary River, written by Robert Macfarlane and narrated by Willem and exploring the relationship between human civilization and Earth’s rivers – in all their majesty and fragility.

 An image from the documentary to screen during the sundowner